Master Your Page Layout In Excel [Quick Guide]

 You are also able to centre your image on the page here, either horizontally, vertically or both.

-We find on our courses this is the easiest and most effective way to take control of your page layout.
+We show people on our Microsoft Excel courses that this is the easiest and most effective way to take control of your page layout.

 To do this you need to go to the ‘Page ‘Layout’ view.